danielramirez0/robotsVSdinosaurs/README.md

 Robot/Dinosaur lose health points (loss based on attack power) when another Robot/Dinosaur successfully attacks it

-Battle concludes once all the robots in the Fleet have their health points reach zero or all of the dinosaurs in the Herd have their health points reach zero
+Battle concludes once either team members' health or endurance reaches zero (all the robots in the Fleet have their health/energy points reach zero or all of the dinosaurs in the Herd have their health/stamina points reach zero)

+Includes two modes:

+- One player against AI
+- Two players against each other